European (filbert) leafroller (Archips rosana)

 Very low temperatures in winter significantly reduce overwintering populations of larvae.
 Spiders and parasitic wasps, as well as predators like the brown lacewing, greatly reduce leafroller populations throughout the year.

 Home orchardists: Hand-pick rolled leaves containing larvae or pupae.
-Removal of overwintering sites, such as rolled leaves on the ground or plastered to canes, can reduce next year's population.
+Removal of overwintering sites, such as rolled leaves on the ground can reduce next year's population.

 Management-chemical control: HOME USE